microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/channel-post.md

----
+﻿---
-title: "Create channel"
+title: "Create Channel"
-description: "Create new channel in a Microsoft Team, as specified in the request body."
+description: "Create a new channel in a Microsoft Team, as specified in the request body."
-localization_priority: Normal
+localization_priority: Priority
 author: "nkramer"
 ms.prod: "microsoft-teams"
 doc_type: apiPageType